Contacting HM Revenue & Customs (HMRC)

 Telephone is the main channel of customer service for HMRC – they handle around 60 million calls a year.
 Their main helplines lines are staffed by call centre staff.
 A full list of helplines can be found by following this Contact HMRC link.

 There is a charge for telephoning all HMRC lines and you would be wise to check with your service provider to understand how much that will be.
 Most HMRC phone lines have recently changed to 0300 numbers which should be cheaper to call for some people.
-Callers will pay the same amount as a landline call to a 01 or 02 number and the price is the same for call from mobiles.
+Callers will pay the same amount as a landline call to a 01 or 02 number and the price is the same for calls from mobiles.
 0300 numbers are generally included in any discount schemes or inclusive call minutes that taxpayers may have with landline or mobile phone operators.

 - On most of the main lines there is a voice recognition system in place and you will need to be prepared beforehand with a few words that best describes your question or query in order to get through the service quickly and ensure you get to the right person.

 - In some cases a security check will be performed by the system so you will need to have your National Insurance number, postcode and other key data ready (if the system does not do this the adviser will).
 HMRC are trialing a Voice ID system however we understand that it is possible to opt out of this and continue with the security check in the usual way.

 - It is always best to make a note of the date and time of your call and if you speak to an adviser take their name as calls should be recorded and can be traced back where there is any later dispute.
 We look at how to get hold of a call recording in our news piece ‘Calling HMRC – do you really need to use a paid recording service?’